UPPMAX/uppmax_intro_day_1/docs/sessions/login.md

 - The documentation of how to log in to Rackham states:
   'After logging in, one is on a login node'.
-  Where it is described what a login node?
+  What is a login node?
+Find it in the UPPMAX documentation

 ???- question "Answer"